reddishgreen/D365_Chrome_Ext/STORE_LISTING.md

 ### Field Management
 - **Show/Hide All Fields** - Toggle visibility of all form fields instantly
 - **Show/Hide All Sections** - Expand or collapse all form sections
-- **Unlock Fields** - Remove readonly restrictions from locked fields
+- **Enable Field Editing** - Make read-only fields editable for testing and development
 - **Auto Fill** - Automatically populate empty fields with test data

 ### Schema Tools